taikiy/kernel/doc/protected_mode_development_2.md

 1. Kernel code

-Create [`kernel.asm`](../src/kernel.asm), copy all 32-bit code to it.
+Create [`kernel.asm`](../src/kernel.asm), and copy all 32-bit code to it.
 We'll change [`boot.asm`](../src/boot/boot.asm) later to load the 32-bit kernel code.
 At this point, `load32` label is no longer available because these two files are not linked.
 What we'll do is load the kernel to some known address, and specify that address from the bootloader.

 2. Linker script